ni/arbitrary-session-management/README.md

 The Session Management Service doesn't work in isolation.
 It reaches out to the **NI PinMap Service** to get the exact details of the resource that needs to be reserved.
 With this information, it proceeds to **reserve the resource**.

 Now that the reservation is successful, the **Constructor** is called to **initialize the resource**.
 This is where the **Arbitrary Resource Server** comes into play.
-It opens a session for the resource and keeps track of it, based on how the initialization behavior.
+It opens a session for the resource and keeps track of it, based on the initialization behavior.

 With the session now active, the Measurement Plugin can **perform the arbitrary functionality**.

 Once the plugin is done, it **unreserves the session**.
-The session tracking and initialization behavior enables the same session to be **shared with another Measurement Plugin**.
+The session tracking and initialization behavior enables the same session to be **shared with another Measurement Plugin** as well there by accomplishing sharing of arbitrary resource sessions across measurement plugins.

 ## Project Structure